Zero-Knowledge: Constructing a SNARK Proof (Part 2/3)

 What's Next

-Together with ρ and γ, the scheme we just derived is Pinocchio/BCTV14 (2013–2014), the construction Zcash shipped with its original shielded pool in 2016.
-Modern refinements have taken the same pattern far: a private-payment circuit runs about 100,000 constraints and fits in a proof a few hundred bytes long; a zkEVM rollup aggregates tens of millions of constraints and lands around the same size after wrapping.8
+Fold in the ρ patch and γ gating from the appendix, and the scheme we just derived is Pinocchio/BCTV14 (2013–2014), the construction Zcash shipped with its original shielded pool in 2016.
+Modern refinements have pushed the pattern much further: a private-payment circuit runs ~100k constraints and fits in a proof a few hundred bytes long; a zkEVM rollup, an L2 chain that batches Ethereum execution into a single proof, aggregates tens of millions of constraints and lands around the same size after wrapping.6

 Appendix